Steps through a specified number of records and retrieves a record.

-Returns the number of records inspected which meet the criteria of any filters and the current key.
+The number of records inspected which meet the criteria of any filters and the current key.
 This value can be less than Steps, depending on the number of records in the table.
-If the table is empty, zero is returned and the record is not changed.
+If the table is empty, then zero is returned and Record does not change.

 This function locates a record positioned a given number of steps forward or backward from Record.
 Movement through the table is governed by the filters and the current key associated with the records.
 The fields in Record that will be compared with the current key fields must contain appropriate values before the function is called.